envoyproxy/data-plane-api/docs/root/configuration/http_filters/gzip_filter.rst

 .. attention::

-  Due to a known bug in the underlying zlib library, window bits with value 8 does not work as expected, therefore 9 is the smallest window size supported by gzip filter at the moment.
+  Due to a known bug in the underlying Zlib library, window bits with value eight does not work as expected.
+Therefore 9 is the smallest window size supported by gzip filter at the moment.
 This issue might be solved in future releases of the library.

 How it works
 ------------
-When gzip filter is enabled, request and response headers are inspected in order to determine whether or not the content should be compressed.
-If either response and request allows, content is compressed and then sent to the client with the appropriate headers.
+When gzip filter is enabled, request and response headers are inspected to determine whether or not the content should be compressed.
+The content is compressed and then sent to the client with the appropriate headers if either response and request allow.

 By *default* compression will be *skipped* when:

-- Request does NOT contain *Accept-Encoding* header.
+- A request does NOT contain *Accept-Encoding* header.
-- Request contains *Accept-Encoding* header, however it does not allow "gzip".
+- A request includes *Accept-Encoding* header, but it does not contain "gzip".
-- Response contains a *Content-Encoding* header.
+- A response contains a *Content-Encoding* header.
-- Response contains a *Cache-Control* header whose value is no-transform.
+- A Response includes a *Cache-Control* header whose value is no-transform.
-- Response contains a *Transfer-Encoding* header whose value is gzip.
+- A response includes a *Transfer-Encoding* header whose value is "gzip".
-- Response does not contain a *Content-Type* value that matches one of the following
+- A response does not contain a *Content-Type* value that matches one of the default mime-types.
-  MIME-TYPES: *html, text, css, js, json, svg, xml. xhtml*.
 - Neither *Content-Length* nor *Transfer-Encoding* headers are present in the response.
 - Response size is smaller than 30 bytes.
-- Strong *Etag* is removed from the response if any.

 When compression is *applied*:

 - *Content-Length* is removed from response headers.
-- Response headers contain "*Transfer-Encoding: chunked*" and "*Content-Encodig: gzip*".
+- Response headers contain "*Transfer-Encoding: chunked*" and "*Content-Encoding: gzip*".
 - "*Vary: Accept-Encoding*" header is inserted on every response.